nimbella/nimbella-cli-plugins/postman/README.md

 ## Update

-Plugins will autoupdate alongside the CLI, but to trigger an update directly run:
+Plugins will auto update alongside the CLI, but to trigger an update directly run:

 ```
 nim update